READERS’ LETTERS – JUNE 2021

 Dr Hendry concluded her informative and thought-provoking contribution in the April newsletter with two proposals.
 The first was the statutory establishment of a specialist court ‘to which [construction] industry participants are required to refer disputes between them.’
 The second is that a specialised law court similar to Technology and Construction Court (TCC) in England and Wales should be established.
 The justification in both cases is the need to develop construction law in South Africa.
 I have treated these suggestions as two separate proposals, as the first appears to relate to a court with compulsory jurisdiction in construction matters.
 However, although construction disputes that are litigated in England and Wales are the preserve of the TCC, it does not have compulsory jurisdiction and the parties are free to agree to resort to arbitration (see the (UK) Housing Grants, Construction and Regeneration Act 1996, s 108(3)).

 Should a specialist court for construction disputes be created, it need not and should not exclude the use of adjudication, because adjudication, as used in the construction industry, and litigation have different functions.
-Adjudication is typically intended to provide a ‘quick and dirty’ interim solution to a construction dispute prior to practical completion of the work to promote cash flow (see Radon Projects (Pty) Ltd v NV Properties (Pty) Ltd 2013 (6) SA 345 (SCA) paras [4] to [9], pp. 348B to 350D).
+Adjudication is typically intended to provide a ‘quick and dirty’ interim solution to a construction dispute prior to practical completion of the works to promote cash flow (see Radon Projects (Pty) Ltd v NV Properties (Pty) Ltd 2013 (6) SA 345 (SCA) paras [4] to [9], pp. 348B to 350D).
 If a party is dissatisfied with the decision, the party may refer it to litigation after practical completion and the court will consider the matter afresh.
 The court will then finally determine the matter, subject to any right of appeal.

 By giving a specialist construction court mandatory jurisdiction, so as to exclude arbitration, the parties who take their dispute to court and proceed to judgment are in effect paying for the development of construction law.
 Commercial common sense indicates that they cannot be compelled to do this.
 A party, after completion of the works, may decide to live with what it considers to be a bad decision by an adjudicator rather than to take the matter further.
 Alternatively, the parties may agree to resolve the matter by negotiation (possibly facilitated by a mediator) even as late as the day of the trial.